Poor Initial Vision: Edward S. Bennett, OD, MSEd, FAAO, FSLS

 Poor initial wettability is most often caused via the polishing process used by laboratories – specifically, pitch polish – which, when left on the lens surface, can result in extremely poor wettability.
 Fortunately, this problem has been reduced recently as many manufacturers have changed to water soluble compounds during the deblocking and lens cleaning manufacturing steps which has eliminated the need for harsh solvents.

-Diagnosis of flexure results from keratometry performed over the lenses.
+Diagnosis of flexure results from keratometry or topography performed over the lenses.
 If these values are not spherical, the lens is flexing.
 In addition, the base curve radius will be spherical when verified with the radiuscope.
-It is managed via refitting the patient with a GP lens with a standard thickness and a flatter base curve radius.
+It is managed by refitting the patient with a corneal GP lens with a standard thickness and a flatter base curve radius.

 Of course another cause of poor initial vision was the use of a lens with an incorrect power.
 This is easily diagnosed via over-refraction and then selecting a lens with the corrected power.
 Of course, if significant refractive cylinder (often ≥ 0.75D) is present via over-refraction, the selection of a front surface toric or soft toric lens would be indicated.